Enchanted Artifacts Of The Gods

 The sword is later broken by Odin but then recast for Sigurd, son of Sigmund, that he might put an end to the barren reign of Fafnir over the land stolen from his father Hreidmar.

-Bodn is one of three vessels containing the blood of wise Kvasir.
+Bodn is one of three vessels containing the ‘Mead of Poetry’ made from the blood of wise Kvasir.
 This magical being, created from the saliva of the Vanir and Aesir, was a traveler and teacher, generous in his knowledge and able to answer any question.

 The dwarves Fjalar and Galar slew him and drained his blood into three containers.
 There they mixed it with honey to form the Mead of Poetry which inspires the gods to this day.